WordPress/openverse/documentation/projects/proposals/monitoring/20230606_implementation_plan_ecs_alarms.md

 New modules for each service/environment help to prevent an increase in root module complexity.
 In order to consolidate monitoring configuration, the existing `service-monitors` instances, which configure UptimeRobot, will be moved into these new monitoring modules.
-Likewise, existing RDS and Elasticsearch monitors present in the `next` root modules should be moved.
+Likewise, existing RDS, Elasticache and Elasticsearch monitors present in the `next` root modules should be moved.

 ```{note}